Semmelzahntiger/ExposedApp/README.md

 # ExposedApp (Frontend)

-Status: Work in Progress, many features are rapid prototypes built using AI and do not represent the final state.
+Status: Work in Progress, many features are rapid prototypes built using AI under strict guidance and do not represent the final state.

 React Native (Expo) frontend for **Exposed**, a social-media party game.